OVERVIEW OF ACADEMIC PROGRAMS

-NC State’s associate degree programs are designed so that a student who begins a program in the fall, or in the case of Radiological Sciences, Occupational Therapy Assistant and Physical Therapist Assistant in the summer, can complete that program within two years of full-time attendance following the recommended course load each semester.
+NC State’s associate degree programs are designed so that a student who begins a program in the fall, or in the case Occupational Therapy Assistant in the summer, can complete that program within two years of full-time attendance following the recommended course load each semester.

 A certificate program, like Practical Nursing, will require a year of full-time, daytime study, while shorter term certificate programs, like Computer Numerical Code, may require less than a year.
 Students attending on a part-time basis can expect to spend three to five years or more in completing an associate degree.
 In some programs, the course sequence and the prerequisites for courses can dictate the length of time necessary to complete the program.
 For further details regarding the curriculum and prerequisites for a specific program, contact your advisor or the Student Success Center.

-An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check is required to enter the clinical or practicum sequence of many of the Health Science Programs and Education Programs.
+An acceptable Bureau of Criminal Identification and Investigation (BCI&I) report/FBI background check is required to enter the clinical or practicum sequence of many of the Health Science Programs, Education Programs, and Police Academy.
 Some programs also require drug screening.
 Contact the specific Program Directors for current information.

 Program CPR requirements can be met by taking the appropriate non-credit coursework or HLST1010 CPR/First Aid.